 One of Australia's most famous beaches, Manly Beach is a beautiful seaside town situated among the northern beaches of Sydney, in Manly, New South Wales.
 It is best known for being the beach where the world's first ever surfing contest was held in 1964.
 Lined and shaded by picturesque Norfolk pine trees, the beach curves along 2kms, and is actually three beaches in one; South Steyne, North Steyne and Queenscliff.
 Manly Beach offers up a truly unique landscape combination, with wide ocean beaches on one side and peaceful harbour coves on the other.
 Active water sports enthusiasts need look no further, as Manly Beach is host to surfing, parasailing, windsurfing, scuba diving and snorkelling options, not to mention the unique saltwater swimming pools.
 The long, beachfront promenade is an idyllic place for a stroll, bicycle ride, jog, run, or rollerblade.

 No stay in Manly Beach is complete without paying a visit to The Corso, a lively pedestrian mall boasting over 200 bars, eateries, cafes, and retail shops, which is often also host to street performers and musicians.
-If the retail shops on The Corso haven't satiated your shopping needs, stop by the Manly Markets on the weekend for handmade arts and crafts, jewellery, paintings, and more.
+If the retail shops on The Corso haven't satisfied your shopping needs, stop by the Manly Markets on the weekend for handmade arts and crafts, jewellery, paintings, and more.

 Your accommodation: Nesuto Woolloomooloo Sydney Apartments

 Nesuto Woolloomooloo Sydney Apartments is situated in the beautiful harbourside suburb of Woolloomooloo, about 900 metres from the heart of Sydney city.
-It is a 20-minute walk through the Royal Botanic Gardens via the Art Gallery of NSW to Sydney Opera House and Circular Quay, a 15-minute walk to Sydney Tower, Hyde Park and the Sydney Central Business district, close to many sporting facilities such as the Sydney Cricket Ground and Sydney Football Stadium, whilst being only 30 minutes from Sydney’s Kingsford Smith Airport.
+It is a 20-minute walk through the Royal Botanic Gardens via the Art Gallery of NSW to Sydney Opera House and Circular Quay, a 15-minute walk to Sydney Tower, Hyde Park and the Sydney Central Business district, close to many sporting facilities such as the Sydney Cricket Ground and Sydney Football Stadium, whilst being only 30 minutes from Sydney’s Kingsford Smith Airport.Our rental car range includes the latest vehicles from the top suppliers.
+From economy hatchbacks to SUVs, we can help you decide on a car suitable for this leg of your trip.
+Insurance can often be included with a small excess or deductible.

 Head to the Sydney CBD depot today to collect your chosen rental car, and continue your journey.